Enabling clinical use of foundation models for computational pathology: Methods

 \subsubsection{DENEB}

 The DENEB cohort comprised patients enrolled in the prospective DENEB study, part of the GALAXY study within the CIRCULATE-Japan project.
-DENEB is a nationwide registry study conducted in Japan to evaluate the association between circulating tumor DNA (ctDNA) status and pathological risk factors, particularly LNM, in patients with pT1 CRC following complete local resection.
+DENEB is a nationwide registry study conducted in Japan to evaluate the association between circulating tumour DNA (ctDNA) status and pathological risk factors, particularly LNM, in patients with pT1 CRC following complete local resection.
 The study planned to recruit 200 patients between 2021 and 2023 who had undergone complete local resection and were scheduled for additional intestinal resection with lymph node dissection based on standard pathological risk criteria for LNM.\autocite{Miyo2021DENEBDO} WSIs were generated at the National Cancer Center Hospital East (Japan) using a NanoZoomer S210 scanner.
-A total of 204 WSIs from 203 patients were received.
-After application of exclusion criteria (Supplementary Fig. 8), 61 WSIs from 61 patients were included in the LNM prediction analysis.
+ICGI received 202 WSIs from 202 patients and after application of exclusion criteria (Supplementary Fig. 8), 61 WSIs from 61 patients were included in the LNM prediction analysis.